Home Health Chondrosis: symptoms, causes, treatment

 • pain in the spine and muscles;

-• painful sensations that radiate to the internal organs, to the adjacent areas (to the head, chest, pelvis, legs);
+• pain radiating to internal organs and adjacent areas (head, chest, pelvis, legs);

-• severe headaches (migraine), dizziness, nausea, hearing and vision impairment (with damage to the cervical vertebrae);
+• severe headaches (migraines), dizziness, nausea, hearing and vision impairment (if the cervical vertebrae are affected);

-• pain in the chest area, radiating to the shoulders and arms; shortness of breath, heart failure (chest chondrosis);
+• pain in the chest area, radiating to the shoulders and arms; difficulty breathing, cardiac dysfunction (thoracic chondrosis);

-• pain in the lumbar region, in the abdomen, in the hips, projecting onto the legs, impaired genitourinary functions and bowel activity;
+• pain in the lumbar region, abdomen, hips, projected to the legs, disturbance of genitourinary functions and intestinal activity;

-• discomfort and pain in the body during sleep, in a sitting position, with long walking;
+• discomfort and pain in the body during sleep, in a sitting position, when walking for a long time;

-• loss of sensitivity in the hands and feet, numbness and dull pain in the fingers;
+• loss of sensation in the arms and legs, numbness and dull pain in the fingers;

-The manifestation of symptoms depends on the area of \ u200b \ u200bthe spinal lesion, and can manifest itself separately or in combination.
+The manifestation of symptoms depends on the area of the spinal lesion, and can appear separately or in combination.

 Cervical chondrosis

 Chondrosis of the spine in the neck area is expressed in a change in the shape and structure of the vertebral discs in this area.
-The cervical vertebral discs adhere tightly enough to each other, therefore, degenerative changes in even one vertebra provoke deformation of all other discs and the entire spinal column.
-The disease can proceed in an acute or chronic form with stages of remission and exacerbation.
-With timely treatment started, you can get rid of the pathology.
+The cervical vertebral discs fit together quite tightly, so degenerative changes in even one vertebra provoke deformation of all other discs and the entire spinal column.
+The disease can occur in acute or chronic form with stages of remission and exacerbation.
+With timely treatment, you can get rid of the pathology.

 Cervical chondrosis is manifested by the following symptoms:

-• headaches of various kinds - acute, dull, exhausting, aggravated by movement of the head or bright light, causing nausea;
+• headaches of various types - acute, dull, debilitating, aggravated by moving the head or bright light, causing nausea;

 • heaviness in the neck;

-• neck pain radiating to the shoulders and arms;
+• pain in the neck, radiating to the shoulders and arms;

-• feeling of discomfort and stiffness when lying down, the patient cannot find a comfortable position for himself;
+• a feeling of discomfort and stiffness when lying down; the patient cannot find a comfortable position;

 • sleep disturbance;

-• a feeling of stiffness in the occipital region;
+• feeling of stiffness in the occipital region;

 • deterioration of visual and auditory functions;

-• when turning the head, a characteristic crunch in the neck;
+• when you turn your head, there is a characteristic crunch in the neck;

 • severe fatigue and drowsiness due to insufficient supply of blood and oxygen to the brain.